Home Blog ‘Captain America: Brave New World’ Review – A Bold Step Forward or a Forgettable Entry?

 One of the film’s strengths is Anthony Mackie’s performance.
 He brings charisma and sincerity to Sam Wilson, but the script doesn’t give him much room for character development.
 Instead, much of the emotional weight and intrigue is given to Ford’s Ross, making Sam feel like a side character in his own movie.

-Moreover, while Brave New World avoids some of the excessive CGI and multiverse complications that have plagued recent Marvel films, it still falls into the trap of predictable superhero storytelling.
+Moreover, while Brave New World avoids some of the excessive CGI and multiverse complications that have plagued recent marvel films, it still falls into the trap of predictable superhero storytelling.
 The film starts with an obligatory action set piece, changes Sam’s suit midway for no clear reason (except to sell toys), and follows the expected MCU blueprint without much deviation.

 A Step Forward or a Step Back for Marvel?